Aendera/Working_through_e-books/README.md

 # Working_through_e-books
-Going through e-book programming tutorials
+The purpose of this repository is to store the exercises in e-book programming tutorials I work through for practice